Beyond Sanctorum

-Beyond Sanctorum is the second studio album by Swedish metal band Therion, released in January 1992.
+Beyond Sanctorum is the second studio album by Swedish symphonic metal band Therion, released in January 1992.
 It was re-released on 27 November 2000 under the Nuclear Blast label as a part of The Early Chapters of Revelation boxset.
 It contains remastered songs, as well as four bonus tracks.

 Recording and production

 The band signed a contract with Active Records after the deal with previous label Deaf Records was signed only for one album and relations between band and label [Deaf] weren't positive.
 Therion began to record a second full-length album in The Montezuma Studio in 1991.
 Before the recordings started bass guitar player Erik Gustafsson decided to leave the band in order to return home to the U.S., but Therion continued as a trio with Peter Hansson, Oskar Forss and Christofer Johnsson filling in on bass guitar.

-Music, legacy and lyrics
+Music, legacy, and lyrics

 According to Christofer Johnsson, Beyond Sanctorum saw the band exploring "different elements", like Persian traditional music, and the inclusion of clean singing—female as well as male—to accompany increased keyboard experimentations.

 Deathmetal.org notes allusions to Celtic Frost and Obituary and a technique similar to that of Godflesh in layering of melodies, an approach that would be material to future black metal and death metal bands.
 With Beyond Sanctorum, Therion also added vibrant yet unsentimental solos and creative bass harmony to the metal music lexicon.

 The lyrics of the album diverge into the occult and introduce a Lovecraftian influence with the track "Cthulhu".